Overview

 Conflict of Interest

-Personal & Professional Relationships
+Personal or Professional Relationships

 Financial Interests

-Competitive Connections
+Competitive Relationships

 Required Action: If a conflict of interest exists, reviewers should decline the review invitation.